harrysolovay/state-mint/README.md

 ## Persistence

 Configure persistence by setting the 'persistence' instance variable within your store class.
 Different stores can use different strategies.
-You can only use one strategy per-store.
+However, you can only use one strategy per-store.

 ### options